GeodataTools/geodata/doc/general/packagesetup.md

 cd geodata
 ```

-Before building the package, you'll first need to tell it two things: where to put/look for downloaded data, and where to store _cutouts_--subsets of downloaded data needed to generate output variables.
-To do so, copy `geodata/config-default.py` to a new file `geodata/config.py`.
+Before building the package, you'll first need to tell it three things: where to put/look for downloaded data, where to store _cutouts_--subsets of downloaded data needed to generate output variables--and where to stores _masks_--geospatial layers and manipulations to extract on cutouts.
+To do so, copy `geodata/config-default.py` to a new file `geodata/config.py`, and adjust the following lines.

 * To configure where to store cutouts, change the value of `cutout_dir` so that it points to a folder in your working directory.
 You'll need to follow a format that fits your operating system: